maxim2266/pump/README.md

 In practice generators are more likely to source data from files, sockets, database queries, etc.

-The second type, `Stage`, is a function that is expected to invoke the given generator, process each data item of type `T` and possibly forward the results (of type `U`) to the given callback.
-The `Stage` type is defined as:
+The second type, `Stage`, is a function that is expected to invoke the given generator, process each data item of type `T` and possibly forward each result (of type `U`) to the given callback.
+The `Stage` type is defined as
 ```Go
 type Stage[T, U any] func(Gen[T], func(U) error) error
 ```